 COMM 384.
 Digital Recording Techniques - A continuation of COMM 284 with a focus on obtaining sound in a studio or field environment, editing, and manipulation of recorded material for content and time considerations.
 Topics include microphone selection and placement, remote and studio recording procedures, creation and use of sound effects, and news documentaries.
 Prerequisite: COMM 284 or consent of the instructor.
-Offered fall term even years.
+Course offering to be announced.
 Three semester hours.

 COMM 411.
-Writing for Public Relations - An introduction to the specialty writing skills related to this industry.
+Public Relations Practices - An introduction to the specialty writing skills related to this industry.
 Special attention is given to the creation of advertising copy for all mediums and the preparation of press releases and press kits.
 Intensive practice is given in the composition of brochures, newsletters, and informational speeches.
-Prerequisite: COMM 205.
-Offered fall term even years.
+Prerequisite: COMM 205; COMM 311 highly recommended.
+Offered spring term each year.
 Three semester hours.

 COMM 424.
-Broadcast Lab - An opportunity for broadcast students to reinforce the skills learned in the Digital Video Production and Editing course and the Broadcast, Writing, Production, and Performance course by becoming part of a broadcast team whose goal is to produce a quality thirty-minute weekly program which airs on the campus internal cable channel 97.
-Students have the opportunity to write copy, anchor, edit, direct, technical direct, produce, and serve as videographers, audio technicians, and studio and field camera operators to produce these programs.
-Prerequisites: COMM 205, 323, and 325 or consent of the instructor.
+Multimedia Journalism Practicum (Wired) - An opportunity for students to reinforce journalistic theory and practice as part of a team whose goal is to produce a quality thirty-minute weekly program which airs on the campus internal cable channel 97.
+A weekly podcast is also available on the Communications Website and on iTunes.
+Students have the opportunity to research, report, write, anchor, edit, direct, technical direct, produce, and serve as videographers, audio technicians, and studio and field camera operators to produce these programs.
+Students may take this course repeatedly and accumulate credit hours.
+This course (and/or COMM 425) is required in the Communications major (Multimedia Journalism emphasis)

+and the Multimedia Journalism minor.
+As part of a multimedia environment, students will occasionally work with students in COMM 425 (Multimedia Journalism Practicum (Stampede).
+Prerequisites: COMM 205 and 323 or consent of the instructor.
 Offered each term.
 One to three semester hours.